kpopper/iankynnersley.co.uk/index.md

 # Hello, I'm Ian

-I'm a Technology Lead.

-In other words I love helping people use technology to make great things.
+I'm a technical lead who helps organisations big and small use technology to make great things.

-I work with startups and founders to help them build amazing product businesses one step at a time.

 [You can read more about me here](/about)